GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 ### **7. Conclusion**

-The Schiavinato Cipher presents a human-centric adaptation of Shamir's Secret Sharing for BIP39 mnemonics.
+Schiavinato Sharing presents a human-centric adaptation of Shamir's Secret Sharing for BIP39 mnemonics.
 By operating directly on word indices in a small prime field and layering in robust arithmetic checksums, it enables manual recovery with only pencil and paper while preserving the information-theoretic security of the underlying scheme.

 The GRIFORTIS reference implementation demonstrates that such a scheme can be realized in a single auditable HTML file and small, MIT-licensed libraries suitable for integration and scrutiny.
 Taken together, the design offers a practical path toward more resilient, verifiable, and long-lived storage of digital bearer assets.